-Woburn Golf Club Duke's Course Review, Green Fees, Tee Times and Key Info
+Woburn Golf Club Duke's Course Review, Tee Times and Key Info

-Woburn Golf Club Duke's Course is a very attractive course framed by a wonderful array of mature trees.
+At 86th in our Top 100 UK&I Course Rankings in association with Peter Millar, Woburn Golf Club Duke's Course is very attractive and framed by a wonderful array of mature trees.

 (Image credit: Future)